-The archaeological testing of the landmarked Richard Cornell Cemetery conducted in 1993-4 was guided by a research design developed in close consultation with the New York City Landmarks Preservation Commission.
-Testing was conducted to confirm or deny the hypothesized presence of site features including an 18th century burial vault, evidence of the date of abandonment of the cemetery in the mid-19th century, mortuary markers and iconography and the accuracy of an historic survey of the cemetery.
+The archaeological testing of the landmarked Richard Cornell Cemetery conducted in 1993-4 followed a research design established in close consultation with the New York City Landmarks Preservation Commission.
+Archaeology was conducted to collect data to be utilized for the development of a comprehensive long-term site maintenance plan.
+Site sampling was designed to define deposits and to locate and analyze features to determine their level of sensitivity to disturbance from cemetery restoration efforts.
+Archaeological data was collected related to an 18th century burial vault, burial plots, mortuary markers and iconography.
+Testing data was also collected to date the historic abandonment of the cemetery which historic documentary sources indicated as the mid-19th century.
+The investigation of the site was benefitted by an exiting historic survey of the cemetery conducted in 1933.

-Controlled archaeological excavation, mapping and other modes of recordation and analysis and have documented the presence of an intact 18th century burial vault of mortared stacked field stone construction with related disturbed contexts.
-Locating the burial vault has confirmed the accuracy of an historic survey dating to 1933.
-Historical documentary sources, and the recovery of a large, brown sandstone vault cover fragment with selectively damaged inscription have confirmed the vault as the burial place of Thomas Cornwell (1722-66), a member of the Colonial Assembly and great-grand-son of Richard Cornell (1625-1694), a colonial settler of the Far Rockaway and the first interred on the cemetery grounds.
+Controlled archaeological excavation, mapping and other modes of recordation and analysis documented the presence of a shallow, intact 18th century, Revolutionary Period burial vault constructed of stacked and mortared stone.
+The recovery of a large fragment of the brown sandstone vault lid confirmed the identification of the burial vault as the burial place of Thomas Cornwell (1722-66), a member of the Colonial Assembly and great-grand-son of Richard Cornell (1625-1694), a colonial settler of Far Rockaway, the first individual interred on the cemetery grounds.
+The presence of distinctly patterned scarring on the surface of the lid fragment precisely over the name of the interred combined with an analysis of associated contexts support the interpretation of early vault disturbance.